0xProject/0x-protocol-specification/staking/staking-specification.md

     address exchangeAddress
 );

-/// @dev Emitted by MixinExchangeFees when a pool pays protocol fees
-///      for the first time in an epoch.
+/// @dev Emitted by MixinExchangeFees when a pool starts earning rewards in an epoch.
-/// @param epoch The epoch in which the pool was activated.
+/// @param epoch The epoch in which the pool earned rewards.
-/// @param poolId The ID of the pool. event StakingPoolActivated(
+/// @param poolId The ID of the pool. event StakingPoolEarnedRewardsInEpoch(
     uint256 indexed epoch,
     bytes32 indexed poolId
 );

 /// @dev Emitted by MixinFinalizer when an epoch has ended.
-/// @param epoch The closing epoch.
+/// @param epoch The epoch that ended.
-/// @param numActivePools Number of active pools in the closing epoch.
+/// @param numPoolsToFinalize Number of pools that earned rewards during `epoch` and must be finalized.
-/// @param rewardsAvailable Rewards available to all active pools.
+/// @param rewardsAvailable Rewards available to all pools that earned rewards during `epoch`.
-/// @param totalWeightedStake Total weighted stake across all active pools.
+/// @param totalWeightedStake Total weighted stake across all pools that earned rewards during `epoch`.
-/// @param totalFeesCollected Total fees collected across all active pools. event EpochEnded(
+/// @param totalFeesCollected Total fees collected across all pools that earned rewards during `epoch`. event EpochEnded(
     uint256 indexed epoch,
-    uint256 numActivePools,
+    uint256 numPoolsToFinalize,
     uint256 rewardsAvailable,
     uint256 totalFeesCollected,
     uint256 totalWeightedStake